Monday, September 2, 2013

 American Expats in Buenos Aires: Day 1 - The Arrival

-A week ago, my spouse and I took a trip to Buenos Aires mainly to validate my diploma and transcripts so I could officially attend the university in Argentina next year.
+A week ago, my husband and I took a trip to Buenos Aires.
+Our mission?
+To validate my diploma and transcripts so I could officially attend the university in Argentina next year.
 The cheapest way for us to get there was by train.

 We bought the “Pullman” class seats, which is like 1st class in Argentina but equivalent to Amtrak’s coach seats in the United States.
 The cost of each ticket was 89 pesos (15.71 USD).